 Contact us with any questions or to share your thoughts.

-Skills Impact took some ideas for VET system improvement that our IRCs and stakeholders have shared with us and asked Griffith University to compile a short, anonymous survey to help test whether the issues are important enough to be on the table of VET policy makers.
+Skills Impact took some ideas for VET system improvement that our IRCs and stakeholders have shared with us and asked Griffith University to compile a short, anonymous survey to help test whether the issues are important enough to be considered by VET policy makers.

 Thank you to everybody that took part in this survey.
-Over 500 responses were received between April and August 2020.
+Over 550 responses were received.

 Subscribe to updates